reactjs/react.dev/src/content/learn/state-a-components-memory.md

 * Hooks might remind you of imports: they need to be called unconditionally.
 Calling Hooks, including `useState`, is only valid at the top level of a Component or another Hook.
 * The `useState` Hook returns a pair of values: the current state and the function to update it.
 * You can have more than one state variable.
 Internally, React matches them up by their order.
-* State is private to the component.
+* State is private to the Component.
 If you render it in two places, each copy gets its own state.

 </Recap>